Tornado survivors recount flying debris, destroyed buildings

 “I just lay down with my cats, and lay a blanket over me, and let it rumble,” he said of the tornado that flipped over the camper van parked outside.

-When a tornado hit Little Rock, Arkansas, nine firefighters were in Fire Station No. 9, located in one of the most devastated areas of the city.
+In Little Rock, Arkansas, nine firefighters were in Fire Station No. 9, located in one of the most devastated areas in the city, when the tornado hit.
 They sheltered in the chief’s office as the tornado damaged their building.

 “If I said it wasn’t scary, I’d be lying,” Capt.
 Ben Hammond said Saturday.